 Florida is the top travel destination in the world, which means there are an abundance of hotels here.
 In fact, in 2011 records show the State of Florida had over 370,000 hotel rooms — and more hotel rooms are being built here all of the time.

-If you can show that the hotel was negligent, then the hotel may liable for your damages.
-The type of compensation a victim can recover are defined by Florida law to include medical bills, lost wages, pain and suffering and other economic and non-economic damages.
+That’s why if a victim can show (prove) that the hotel was negligent, then Florida law allows a victim to recover damages related to medical bills, lost wages, pain and suffering, scarring and disfigurement, and other economic and non-economic damages.

-However, in order to prevail you have the duty to prove the hotel is responsible for your injuries.
-Pursuant to Florida Statute 768.0755, an injured party must show that their hotel was aware of the dangerous condition (actual knowledge), or should have been aware of it (constructive knowledge), and that it failed to remedy the condition.
-These are not easy requirements to satisfy, considering that you got hurt in your private hotel bathroom, but it can be done as shown by the cases below (as well as the case we recently settled for a client for $75,000.00).
+However, in order to prevail victims have the obligation to prove the hotel is responsible for their injuries.
+Pursuant to Florida Statute 768.0755, as well as case law, an injured party must show that their hotel was aware of the dangerous condition (actual knowledge), or should have been aware of it (constructive knowledge), and that the hotel failed to remedy the condition.
+These are not easy requirements to satisfy, considering that the victim got hurt in a private hotel bathroom, but it can be done as shown by the cases below (as well as the hotel shower slip and fall case we recently settled for a client for $75,000.00).

-1. Proving Negligence In A Fall In A Hotel Bathtub or Shower
+1. Proving Negligence In A Fall In A Hotel Shower Or Bathtub

 In Cooper Hotel Services, Inc. v.
 MacFarland, Mrs. MacFarland slipped and fell while taking a shower in the bathroom located in her hotel room.
 After she was unable to settle her damage claim with the hotel, she filed a lawsuit against the hotel based upon Florida’s premises liability law.
 Under that law, she had a duty to prove with admissible evidence that the hotel had been negligent, and therefore had breached its duty of care to her.